mvllow/dots/readme.md

 | **Menubar**                             |       |
 | Show battery percentage                 | true  |

+### Manual settings

+> Due to the nature of these settings, they must be set by the user

+- Preferences > Keyboard > Modifier Keys > Map caps lock to escape
+- Preferences > Privacy > Full Disk Access > Allow Terminal.app

 ## Misc

 - SF Mono is copied to Font Book for easier accessibility